 The simplest of the two schemes to understand is Eurostar Plus Points.

-Points are only collected for bookings on eurostar.com at the rate of 1 point per £1 spent, and the Eurostar Plus Points number must be given at the time of booking.
+Points are only collected for bookings on the Eurostar website at the rate of 1 point per £1 spent, and the Eurostar Plus Points number must be given at the time of booking.
 If you forget to give the number at the time of booking, or if you book through another channel, then you can’t retroactively claim these points.

 Points are only credited after you have travelled, not at the time of booking.
 This applies even for non-refundable tickets.
 (East Coast Rewards, on the other hand, credits points for non-refundable tickets immediately.)